HHS/acf-datasurge-standards/github.md

 - Separate Files by Functionality: Keep related files together within directories to improve readability and maintainability.
 - Avoid Large Directories: If a directory becomes too large, consider further subdivision or refactoring to improve navigation.

+### Version Control Files
-- Version Control Files: Include version control files like .gitignore and .gitkeep to manage versioning and ignore unnecessary files.
+- Include version control files like .gitignore and .gitkeep to manage versioning and ignore unnecessary files.
+- In general, data should be ignored.
+Data containing PII or other privileged information must be ignored (and may be better suited to storage outside of a directory under git version control).
+- Take care when tracking notebook files, particularly .ipynb files.
+    - These files store rendered output which will be visible on GitHub.
+    - It is best to add .ipynb files to your .gitignore.
+- See [.gitignore example](./resources/gitignore_example.txt) for a sample .gitignore file.

 ### Dependency Management